luffah/nextcloud-API/README.md

 Python wrapper for NextCloud api

 This is Python wrapper for NextCloud's API.
 With it you can manage your NextCloud instances from Python scripts.

-Tested with python 3.7, NextCloud 14.
+Tested with :
+  * NextCloud 14, python 3.7
+  * NextCloud 20, python 2.7
+  * NextCloud 20, python 3.6

 ## FAQ